-Probate courts are especially prone to cold judging.
-Not because our probate judges don’t want to do the right thing (I assume they all do), but because Florida’s state court system is so starved for resources they simply don’t have the luxury of preparation.
-Also, as a general rule, although the stakes in dollar terms may be smaller, the issues involved in contested probate proceedings can be just as complicated and difficult as the issues at play in large complex commercial cases.
+State courts are especially prone to cold judging.
+Not because our state judges don’t want to do the right thing (I assume they all do), but because our state court system is so starved for resources they simply don’t have the luxury of preparation.
+Also, as a general rule, although the stakes in dollar terms may be smaller, the issues involved in contested inheritance proceedings can be just as complicated and difficult as the issues at play in large complex commercial cases.
 To make matters worse, clients are often unwilling or unable to pay for the same level of preparation.

 So what’s to be done?
-One option is to “privatize” contested probate proceedings to the extent possible by tapping into one of the many alternative-dispute-resolution tools available under Florida law [click here].
-If that doesn’t work, then Bornstein delivers solid advice – especially useful for probate litigators – on how to warm up even the frostiest probate judge:
+One option is to “privatize” the litigation by including mandatory arbitration clauses in all your wills and trusts and if that wasn’t done, try tapping into one of the many voluntary alternative-dispute-resolution tools available under Florida law.
+And if that doesn’t work, then Bornstein delivers solid advice – especially useful for probate litigators – on how to warm up even the frostiest judge: